TRungtu041203/Vietnamese-Crimes-Laws-News-Summarization/README.md

 ## 📌 Features
 - Pre-trained deep learning models for text summarization.
-- Custom dataset processing crawl from VNExpress, Bao Phap Luat Viet Name,  and training pipeline.
+- Custom dataset processing crawl from VNExpress, Bao Phap Luat Viet Nam, Vietnamnet and training pipeline.
 - Support for both training from scratch and using pre-trained results.

 ## 🚀 Getting Started